International students in Canada

 Canada was reported to have 997,820 international students at the end of 2024, a 4% decline over 2023.
 Other sources report that number as an underestimate, the true number being potentially as high as two million.

 As early as 1959, Canada's then-monarch, Queen Elizabeth II, said on Dominion Day (now Canada Day), in reference to cooperation and mutual help, "one instance of this is the number of students from India, and Pakistan, and the West Indies who found places in Canadian universities.
 This is an admirable plan and I hope that it spreads [...]
 If any of these students are listening to me, which perhaps they are, I congratulate them on the hard work and enterprise which has sent them here and send them my very good wishes."

 The provision of international student education is considered to have non-monetary benefits, such as reducing xenophobia and cultural stereotyping by encouraging diversity, nurturing international goodwill and global civility, fostering intercultural and social connections among faculty and students, and promoting greater engagement in teaching and collaborative research initiatives.

 According to the International Education Strategy published by the Government of Canada, international students are present in all levels of education, including primary, secondary, trades, and college and post-secondary education, with the largest number of international students enrolled at the post-secondary level.
 The number of enrolled students has been increasing steadily in all levels from 2015 to 2018, with the greatest rise in college attendance.

 In 2016, the International Education Division of Global Affairs Canada launched the EduCanada brand, a collaborative promotional initiative involving the provinces and territories and the Council of Ministers of Education, Canada.
 That same year, credible allegations of the "callous disregard for academic ethics and standards in a scramble by Canadian universities and colleges to sign up international students" was reported, citing a 2007 UNESCO report alleging widespread corruption in higher education.
-Canada's global anti-corruption ranking was downgraded from #8 to #12 in 2018, noting fraud and educational integrity breaches.
+Canada's global anti-corruption ranking was downgraded from No. 8 to No. 12 in 2018, noting fraud and educational integrity breaches.